What careers advice is available for over 50s?

 Much of the current growth in the employment market is in the over-50s and regardless of your reasons for looking for a new job, we have plenty of advice we can share with you - how to get your CV noticed, developing a career action plan, improving your employability skills or advice on suitable courses.

 Remember the skills and experience of people over 50 are attractive to employers and a positive frame of mind and a plan of action will give you a great head start.

-Perhaps you’ve been in the same job for a long time and you’re not sure how to approach job hunting or perhaps you’re just not sure where to access the training that you might need for your next move.
+Perhaps you’ve been in the same job for a long time or are thinking about partial retirement and you’re not sure how to approach job hunting or perhaps you’re just not sure where to access the training that you might need for your next move.
 You’re in the right place.

 8 top tips to help you find a job in your 50s